Sue: Eric Saward. Why do I know that name?

-Adric tells the Doctor that he doesn’t really want to go home after all.
+Adric admits he doesn’t want to go home after all.

 Sue: They shouldn’t tease us like that.
-Seriously, the next time one of your companions throws a strop, take them home before they can change their mind.
-But take Adric last – you’ll need him to steer the TARDIS properly.
+Seriously, the next time one of your companions throws a strop, take them home before they change their mind.
+But take Adric last – you need him to steer the TARDIS properly.

 Sue: Bloody hell!
 It’s Mollie Sugden!

-Me: Er… not exactly.
-Even I wouldn’t make you watch Come Back, Mrs. Noah.
+Me: Not exactly.
+Even I wouldn’t make you watch Come Back, Mrs Noah.